Namit Shah: Career

 Shah started his career with an HSBC commercial in 2009, which was not aired in India.
 Since then, he starred in many television commercials.
 He was also featured in a Reebok advertisement alongside former India national cricket team captain, Mahendra Singh Dhoni.
 He has done various small roles for soap operas.

 In 2012, Shah received the role of Kabir Jaiswal, in Disney India's popular television series, The Suite Life of Karan & Kabir.
 His character was a smart, quiet and mature boy of 10–11 years, though he indulged himself in mischievous acts with his twin brother, Karan (played by Siddharth Thakkar).
 He was cast in the role for two seasons of the show.
 In 2013, Shah made his silver screen debut with the film Main Krishna Hoon, alongside veteran actors like Juhi Chawla and Paresh Ganatra.
 He played Krishna, an orphaned boy who was assisted by Lord Krishna himself.

-Currently he is playing the role of Vivaan in Wagle Ki Duniya - Nayi Peedhi Naye Kissey.
+He played the role of Vivaan in Wagle Ki Duniya - Nayi Peedhi Naye Kissey.
+Currently he is playing the role of Chand in Chakravarti Samrat Prithviraj Chauhan.